CINPLA/exana-legacy/README.md

 Please fork and send pull requests for contributions.

+### Requirements for code contributions

+Test your code as much as possible, and preferably make a proper test case runnable with [pytest](https://docs.pytest.org/en/latest/contents.html), as a minimum write runnable examples in the [docstring](https://docs.pytest.org/en/latest/doctest.html) e.g.

+Code contributions to exana need to adhere to the following requirements:

+- All added code needs to be useful to more than just you.
+If only you need the functionality in your project, then add it to your project instead.
+- Each function needs to have a corresponding test.
+- Each function needs to have an example in the docstring.
+- Plotting functions must be placed in `examples`.
+Rationale: Everyone has an opinion on how to plot everything.
+    - Every function in examples must also be used in the documentation - see the `docs` folder.
+- Create specialized functions.
+Don't create one function that is general and takes 1000 parameters.
+  Make 1000 functions instead.
+- Prioritize functions over classes - that keeps the scope minimal.
+  Use classes only when you really need it for the data or the API.
+- Keep it simple.
+Sometimes it is better to be a bit verbose to make the logic simpler.
+  In other words, use simple functions and avoid classes if you can.
+- Avoid wrapping simple functions from other libraries to be "helpful".
+  Just show the function you wanted to wrap in your examples or docstrings instead.

+### Dependencies

 Exana depends on `neo` and `numpy`, to keep the global dependencies to a minimum please import special dependencies inside functions.
 Please conform to pep8 and write docstrings in the [numpy style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).

-Test your code as much as possible, and preferably make a proper test case runnable with [pytest](https://docs.pytest.org/en/latest/contents.html), as a minimum write runnable examples in the [docstring](https://docs.pytest.org/en/latest/doctest.html) e.g.

 ```python
 def has_ten_spikes(spiketrain):